mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the `hpke_init_key` value is different from the corresponding field in the KeyPackage being replaced.

-* Verify that the set of identities attested by the credential is acceptable to the application for the participant being updated.

 * Replace the sender's leaf KeyPackage with the one contained in the Update proposal